xm3ron/pjport/README.md

 ## Worth mentioning files

 * pelicanconf.py-sample.py contains the variables used on theme.
 Use this reference to build your own configuration file.
+* static/css/skins: you can find css style colors to change default theme color.

 ## Screenshot